Vet-Approved Diarrhea Treatments

 Bloating, groaning, or panting rapidly

-Lasts longer than 48 hours.
-Because it can rapidly weaken puppies and geriatrics, or dogs with chronic diseases, they may need veterinary attention sooner.
+Lasting longer than 48 hours.
+Because diarrhea can rapidly weaken puppies, geriatrics, or dogs with chronic diseases, they may need veterinary attention sooner.

 When it comes to diagnosing the cause of diarrhea, the color and consistency of your dog’s poop actually says a lot about their healthopens in a new tab.
 Take note of the color and consistency of their stool and any other symptoms your dog is experiencing.
 This information will help your vet determine what’s going on with your pup and get them back to normal.